jpedrofreitas7/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 There are 2304 rows with missing values.
-The missing values were imputed using the average number of steps for that interval.
+The missing values were imputed using the mean number of steps for eacht 5-minute interval.

 ```r